Daruvu: Filming

 After the film was launched in August 2011, first schedule of filming began in November 2011.
 Filming took place in Hyderabad and Chennai.
 Second schedule of filming began on 11 December 2011.
 Filming took place in Hyderabad, Badami and Bangkok.
 In January 2012, it was announced that 60% of the filming was completed.
 It was reported that huge sets of Yamalokam were specially designed and constructed in Ramoji Film City for the film.
 Filming took place in Ramoji Film City till 3 February 2012 after which three songs were shot from 5 February 2012 till 20 February 2012 in Bangkok.
 On 5 March 2012 it was announced that the filming will completed by 16 March 2012 and post-production beginning soon after that.
-He is looking forward to Bollywood too.